PrizrakNight/COVID19.NET/README.md

 ### Examples of using

-This method returns all data from [WebAPI](https://api.thevirustracker.com/free-api?countryTotals=ALL)
+This method will return data from all countries.

 ```csharp
 var infos = await TheVirusTrackerClient.GetAllCountriesInfoAsync();